Chiral differential operators: formal loop group actions and associated modules: Associated Modules and Algebras over CDOs

 (b) If there is a Virasoro action on $W$ of central charge $c$ such that the $\hat{\mf{g}}_{-\Killing}$-action is primary, then it induces a grading-preserving Virasoro action on (\ref{semiinf}) of central charge $c-2\dim\mf{g}$.
-Moreover, if $W$ is in fact a conformal vertex algebra such that its $\hat{\mf{g}}_{-\Killing}$-action is inner and primary, then (\ref{semiinf}) is also a conformal vertex algebra with a conformal vector in the zeroth gradation. \end{lemma}
+Moreover, if $W$ is a conformal vertex algebra and its $\hat{\mf{g}}_{-\Killing}$-action is inner and primary, then (\ref{semiinf}) is also a conformal vertex algebra with a conformal vector in the zeroth gradation. \end{lemma}